Very Basic Things You can Do to Keep your Servers Secure

 — Aaron Contorer, head of C++ Development at Microsoft

 This is an essential rule.
-For example, if you are running more than a one-person show when it comes to your website, whether you are running a forum site, or a company, and must grant Moderators, Tech Support, etc. access to certain things on the site, only give them the access they need.
+One of the most basic things you can do to keep your server secure is not to give anyone more access than they need.
+For example, if you are running more than a one-person show when it comes to your website, whether you are running a forum site or a company, and must grant Moderators, Tech Support, etc., access to certain things on the site, only give them the access they need.

-One reason for this is that you don’t know what their intentions are.
+One reason is that you don’t know their intentions.
 Even if you’re running a business, almost everybody who works for you has a secondary reason for working for you, besides money.
-Sometimes it may be goofy, but with a lot of Moderators on forums, they can have dangerous intentions.
-That’s why you always need only to give people access to the things they need.
+Some forum moderators have dangerous intentions.
+That’s why you always need to give people access to the things they need.

 About 90% of hacking is simply social engineering.
-Hollywood glorifies hackers, but most hacking is people calling people and acting like they are somebody who they are not.
+Hollywood glorifies hackers, but most hacking involves people talking to privileged users and pretending to be someone they are not.
 The weakest point in any system is people.
 This sort of goes with reason three in a way, but reason three is preventing bad things from happening once somebody gets socially engineered.
 However, this will prevent it from happening in the first place.

 5) Use Cloudflare In Front of Your Site

 This is not a sponsorship.
 However, I believe very heavily in the power of Cloudflare.
-Cloudflare not only protects you against getting DDoSed, as it is often advertised for, but it does tons of other stuff too.
-It will also give you SSL certificates to get that nice padlock at the top of the browser.
+Cloudflare not only protects you against DDoS attacks, as it is often advertised, but it also does tons of other stuff.
+It will also give you SSL certificates so you can get that nice padlock at the top of the browser.
 Cloudflare can also place flashcards and chatboxes across your site so users can interact.

 There are so many uses for Cloudflare, and it is a must-have for any site that doesn’t want to be hacked.
-Cloudflare also doesn’t even cost money (except for certain services).
-You can get the basics of Cloudflare for free.
+You can get many Cloudflare features for free.
 Cloudflare is not sponsoring this article.
 I do mean everything I say here.